biocatiit/website/content/pages/sector/orientation_6.rst

 light snack at the beamline workstation.

 .. lead::
-    **No food or drink is permitted in either the experimental hutch or the wet-lab.**
+    **No food or drink is permitted in either the Experimental Hutch or the Wet-Lab.**

 .. column::
     :width: 6